 As much as he struggled last season, Thomas made 41.2 percent of his catch-and-shoot opportunities from 3-point range in 2016-17.
 Those shots made up a sizeable chunk of his field goal attempts on the season, too, with him taking as many catch-and-shoot 3s as Tobias Harris, Kyle Korver, Nick Young and CJ McCollum to name a few.

 That version of him with Harris, Murray, Millsap and Jokic will be tough for any team to slow down, especially in Denver's altitude.

 Thomas won't give the Nuggets anything on the other end of the floor, which isn't ideal considering Denver was already one of the worst defensive teams in the NBA without him.
 A lineup built around Thomas, Murray and Jokic packs a huge punch offensively, but they'll struggle to keep opponents from scoring.

 Even so, there's little risk involved for the Nuggets overall.
 The pressure is instead on Thomas, as he'll be looking to increase his value following a lost season with the Cleveland Cavaliers and Los Angeles Lakers.
 If he bounces back after having surgery on the hip that sidelined him for the 2017 Eastern Conference Finals and the first 36 games of last season, a team that just missed the playoffs will have acquired a Sixth Man of the Year candidate on a one-year, $2 million contract.
 If he doesn't, they can waive the 29-year-old or let him walk in free agency for nothing.

-Plus, it was as good as it was going to get for a Nuggets team that lacked depth in the backcourt at this point of free agency.
+Plus, it was as good as it was going to get for a Nuggets team that lacked depth in the backcourt heading into free agency.